Lauri-Iivarinen/spaceapocalypse/README.md

 This readme will be in a form of a diary of sorts where I track the progress I have made in Unity and C#

-Note that most of the UI elements / menu screens / even some mobs and animations are placeholders and will be tuned to look good later 😄.
+Note that its a work in progress, things will change😄.

 ### Playtest 4.2.2024
 <a href="https://www.youtube.com/watch?v=V9ToXcrTs7w">https://www.youtube.com/watch?v=V9ToXcrTs7w</a>